I am a Camera at the Southwark Playhouse

 The editorial unit

-I Am A Camera, by John Van Druten, is available to see at Southwark Playhouse from the 5th – 22nd September 2012.
+I Am A Camera, by John Van Druten, is at Southwark Playhouse from 5th – 22nd September 2012.
+For further information or to book visit Southwark Playhouse’s website here.